 If you've had surgery (radical prostatectomy), you won't be able to ejaculate when you orgasm.
 This is because the prostate and seminal vesicles, which make some of the fluid in semen, are both removed during the operation.
 Instead, you may have a dry orgasm - where you feel the sensation of orgasm but don't ejaculate.
-You might release a small amount of liquid from the tip of your penis when you orgasm, which may be fluid from glands lining the urethra.
+You might release a small amount of liquid from the tip of your penis when you orgasm, which may be fluid from glands.

-If you've had radiotherapy, brachytherapy, HIFU or hormone therapy, you may produce less semen during and after treatment.
+If you've had radiotherapy, brachytherapy, high intensity focused ultrasound (HIFU) or hormone therapy, you may produce less semen.
 With radiotherapy, brachytherapy and HIFU you may also notice a small amount of blood in the semen.
-This usually isn't a problem, but tell your doctor or nurse if this happens.
-Some men on hormone therapy say their orgasms feel less intense.
+Although it can be worrying to see blood in your semen, it isn't usually a problem, but tell your doctor or nurse if this happens.